 Details for Employers

 Invest now for skilled workers in the next couple of years!
 The Health Care Apprenticeship Consortium helps you recruit and retain employees.

-Benefits of Apprenticeship for Employers: increased retention for apprentices and mentors, pipeline of skilled workers, better matching of skills with your needs and culture, increased bottom line, employee loyalty, and higher productivity.
+Benefits of Apprenticeship for Employers: increased retention for apprentices and mentors, pathway of skilled workers, better matching of skills with your needs and culture, increased bottom line, employee loyalty, and higher productivity.

 Apprenticeships and Training Programs commonly attract qualified, local, diverse applicants at a 10 to 30:1 ratio to openings.

 Return on investment: Data from the Seattle Jobs Initiative shows that in their first year, an academically trained Medical Assistant (MA) has the advantage over an apprentice.
 In the second year, the apprentice begins to pull ahead.
 By year three, an apprentice has a 57% ROI ($102,488 net-cost benefit) compared to 27% for the academically trained MA ($53,850 net-cost benefit).

 How does it work?
 The Health Care Apprenticeship Consortium partners with you to create and implement an apprenticeship program.
 You only need one apprentice.
 Watch our implementation video below to learn more.

 - Applicants must be 18 or older, have a high school diploma or equivalent, and be able to perform the physical duties associated with the role.

 - Prior to program entry, applicants must typically pass an assessment to enter upper pre-college Math (087/091) and English (094/098).